cpacker/multiple-futures-prediction-carla/README.md

 This repo trains an MFP model on the same dataset used in CfD.

-First download the CfD dataset following the instructions in the [CfD repo](https://github.com/JeffTheHacker/ContingenciesFromObservations).
+First download (or generate) the CfD dataset following the instructions in the [CfD repo](https://github.com/JeffTheHacker/ContingenciesFromObservations).

 Next, either copy the dataset to the `multiple_futures_prediction` folder, or create a link pointing to the folder:
 ```sh